 Remember that all children are different, and there is no definite age that they should start potty training.
 Try not to force your child as this can lead to frustration on both sides and sometimes results in regression.
 To decide when to start potty training, look for signs that they are ready and interested and take it from there.

 In deciding when to start potty training, consider if it’s the right time for your child.
-Try not to introduce potty training when your child isn’t feeling well, is emotionally upset, or is going through a major transition in their lives.
+Try not to introduce potty training when your child isn’t feeling well, is emotionally upset, or is going through a major transition in their life.

 Make sure it’s the right time for you too and that everyone is on the same page – all family members, caregivers and nursery staff.
-It’s no use doing all the hard work only to have someone pop a nappy on your child and take you back to square one without realising.
+It’s no use doing all the hard work only to have someone pop a nappy on your child and take you back to square one without realising it.

 Once you start, there’s no going back, so plan around a time when you can establish a routine and give potty training your complete focus.
 The first few days can be frustrating, but positive reinforcement, consistency and patience will pay off in the long run.

 Every child is different so there is no one age or sign that lets parents know when to start with potty training.
 However, there are a few things to look out for if you’re unsure if now is the right time, these include:

 Potty training your child is a big step, and the process is likely to be a lot smoother if you’ve put in some groundwork before you begin.
 To help you along the way here’s a few steps